plhandfield/PowerShell-Quick-Reference/README.md

-Get-Process | Tee-Object -FilePath output.txt               # Output the command Get-Process into a file Write-Progress                                              # Show progressbar in the console Get-Content "t.txt" | Measure-Object -Character -Line -Word # Calculate the Number of characters, lines and word in a file
+Get-Process | Tee-Object -FilePath output.txt               # Output the command Get-Process into a file Write-Progress                                              # Show progressbar in the console Get-Content "t.txt" | Measure-Object -Character -Line -Word # Calculate the Number of characters, lines and word in a file Get-Content CPP.csv -First 1                                # Reads the first row of a file
 ```